aciccarello/ciccarello.me/style-guide.md

 Floated content is also possible and it will wrap around the floated image.
 However this can lead to situations where later headings also begin to wrap.

 To prevent further text from wraping around the image use a clearfix.
+Also note that images need an empty line above and below in markdown to be rendered correctly.

 ```html
 <div style="clear:both;"></div>